Varunastra (torpedo)

 The Varunastra (lit.
-'Projectile of Varuna') is an Indian advanced autonomous heavyweight anti-submarine torpedo, developed by the Naval Science and Technological Laboratory (NSTL) of the Defence Research and Development Organisation (DRDO) for the Indian Navy.
+'Astra (weapon) of Varuna') is an Indian advanced autonomous heavyweight anti-submarine torpedo, developed by the Naval Science and Technological Laboratory (NSTL) of the Defence Research and Development Organisation (DRDO) for the Indian Navy.
 It is named after a legendary weapon created by the Hindu god of the oceans, Varuna.

 Design

 This torpedo is powered by an electric propulsion system with multiple 250 kW Silver Oxide-Zinc (AgOZn) batteries.
 It can achieve speeds in excess of 40 kn, weighs around 1.5 tonnes and can carry 250 kg of conventional warhead.
 This torpedo has more than 95 per cent indigenous content.
 Varunastra has conformal array transducer which enables it look at wider angles than most common torpedoes.
 It also has an advanced autonomous guidance algorithms with low drift navigational aids, insensitive warhead which can operate in various combat scenarios.
 It is the only torpedo in the world to have a GPS-based locating aid.
 The exercise variant of Varunastra has integrated instrumentation system for recording all the dynamic parameters of the weapon, redundancy in recovery aids in case of emergency shut down or malfunction.